NFDI4BIOIMAGE/training/docs/contributing/submit_app.md

     ![Screenshot showing how to find the API Token setting on your github](set_api_key_3.png)
     - Under Personal access tokens, click Tokens (classic) to generate your API key.
     ![Screenshot showing how to generate the API Token on your github](set_api_key_4.png)
-4. Once you have your API key, set it as an environment variable using the following command in your terminal, on Windows:
+5. Once you have your API key, set it as an environment variable using the following command in your terminal, on Windows:
     ```
     setx GITHUB_API_KEY "your_github_api_key"
     ```
-    On MacOS:
+    On MacOS/Linux:
     ```
     export GITHUB_API_KEY="your_github_api_key"
     ```